-The benefits resulting from artificial groundwater infiltration from the Whitewater River channel and subsurface flow of groundwater from the MC and from the westerly portion of the Whitewater River Subbasin is evidenced by the response observed by groundwater levels in wells within the GH.
-Historic groundwater levels within the GH and historic quantities of imported water delivered to the Whitewater River River and Mission Creek Replenishment Facilities are shown in Exhibit 3.
-The rising groundwater levels correlate with the large quantities of groundwater recharge, particularly in those groundwater wells located in the westerly and central portions of the GH, especially for the periods 1983 through 1987, 1995 through 2000, and 2009 through 2012.
+The benefits resulting from artificial groundwater infiltration from the Whitewater River channel and subsurface flow of groundwater from the MC and from the WWR is evidenced by the response observed by groundwater levels in wells within the GH.
+Historic groundwater levels within the GH and historic quantities of imported water delivered to the Whitewater River and Mission Creek Replenishment Facilities are shown in Exhibit 3.
+The rising groundwater levels correlate with the large quantities of groundwater recharge, particularly in those groundwater wells located in the westerly and central portions of the GH, especially for the periods 1983 through 1987, 1995 through 1996, 2005, and 2009 through 2012.

-Since the GH benefits from CVWD's and DWA's recharge programs in the WWR and MC Management Areas, CVWD and DWA have the authority to levy replenishment assessment charges on production within the GH under the provisions set forth in the Settlement Agreement.
+Since the GH benefits from CVWD's and DWA's recharge programs in the WWR and MC Management Areas, CVWD and DWA have the authority to levy replenishment assessment charges on production within the GH under the provisions set forth in the Settlement Agreement and Desert Water Agency Law.

-Because groundwater production continues to exceed natural groundwater replenishment and cumulative groundwater overdraft persists within each subbasin, continued artificial replenishment in the WWR and MC Management Areas is necessary to either eliminate or reduce the effects of cumulative overdraft, and to reduce the resultant threat to the groundwater supply.
+Because groundwater production continues to exceed natural groundwater replenishment and cumulative gross overdraft persists within each subbasin, continued artificial replenishment in the WWR and MC Management Areas is necessary to either eliminate or reduce the effects of cumulative gross overdraft, and to reduce the resultant threat to the groundwater supply.
 There are currently no artificial replenishment facilities within the GH.

-DWA has requested its maximum 2018 Table A SWP water allocation of 55,750 AF pursuant to its SWP Contract, which was increased from 38,100 AF in 2004 to 50,000 AF in 2005 and to 55,750 in 2010, for the purpose of groundwater replenishment.
-CVWD plans to do the same with its maximum 2018 Table A water allocation, which was increased in quantity from 23,100 AF in 2003 to 33,000 AF in 2004, to 121,100 AF in 2005, and to 138,350 AF in 2010.
+DWA has requested its maximum 2019 Table A SWP water allocation of 55,750 AF pursuant to its SWP Contract, for the purpose of groundwater replenishment.
+CVWD plans to do the same with its maximum 2019 Table A water allocation.

-By virtue of the 2003 Exchange Agreement, The Metropolitan Water District of Southern California (MWD) assigned 11,900 AF of its annual Table A allocation to DWA and 88,100 AF of its annual Table A allocation to CVWD; however, MWD retained the option to call-back or recall the assigned annual Table A water allocations, in accordance with specific conditions, in any year.
+By virtue of the 2003 Exchange Agreement, The Metropolitan Water District of Southern California (MWD) temporarily transferred 11,900 AF of its annual Table A allocation to DWA and 88,100 AF of its annual Table A allocation to CVWD; however, MWD retained the option to call-back or recall the assigned annual Table A water allocations, in accordance with specific conditions, in any year.
 In implementing the 2003 Exchange Agreement, MWD advised CVWD and DWA that it would probably recall the 100,000 AF assigned to the two Coachella Valley agencies from 2005 through 2009.
 In fact, MWD did recall 100,000 AF in 2005 but has not recalled any water since then.
 According to communications with MWD management, it is unlikely that MWD will recall any water in the foreseeable future.

-According to current projections for 2018, California Department of Water Resources (CDWR) will deliver 35% of Table A water allocation requests, resulting in deliveries of 67,335 AF of Table A water to the Coachella Valley agencies (based on notification from DWR dated January 29, 2018).
-For 2018, no SWP surplus water under Pool A or Pool B of the Turn-Back Water Pool Program has been offered.
-It is not likely that any Article 21 water will be available to DWA via MWD for 2018.
-Up to approximately
+According to California Department of Water Resources (CDWR) Notification 19-07 to State Water Project Contractors for 2019, dated March 20, 2019, CDWR will deliver 70% of Table A water allocation requests, resulting in deliveries of 135,870 AF of Table A water to the Coachella Valley agencies.
+Of the aforesaid quantity, 52,945 AF is scheduled for delivery during 2019 and 82,925 AF is scheduled to be carried over to 2020.
+For 2019, no SWP surplus water under Pool A or Pool B of the Turn-Back Water Pool Program has been offered.
+It is not likely that any Article 21 water, water under the Yuba River Accord will be available to DWA via MWD for 2019.
+No Article 56 water will be carried over from